 XGRO’s current NAV (Net Asset Value) stands at $22.10 CAD at the time of writing.
-It’s year to date (YTD) market return is 4.81%.
+The year to date (YTD) market return is 4.81%.
 XGRO has a Risk Indicator of Low to Medium by the BlackRock Fund House.

 Don’t think of XGRO/VGRO as 1 fund, because they are a fund-of-funds.
 I like XGRO over VGRO because XGRO is more heavily invested in US stocks, and has a lower MER.
-I also do the pre-authorized purchase plans with TD e series funds, but will likely transition out of them as just buy the ETF’s on WealthSimple Trade.
+I also do the pre-authorized purchase plans with TD e series funds, but will likely transition out of them and just buy the ETF’s on WealthSimple Trade.

 For example, XGRO is made up of 8 other ETFs so whether you buy those ETFs individually or you buy XGRO, you still own the same portfolio.
 Owning an all-in-one fund isn’t “putting all your eggs in one basket” in case that’s what was concerning you.